VISA Explorer

 To perform this operation, set the Data Format to

-ASCII-Terminated String
+ASCII-Terminated String.

 Read Section

-data from the VISA
+String, or Binblock data from the VISA

 resource.

-read is equivalent to the read
+A Binary read is equivalent to the read

-function, an ASCII-Terminated String
+function, an ASCII-Terminated String read is equivalent to

 the readline

-read is equivalent to the readbinblock
+function, and a Binblock read is equivalent to the readbinblock function.

 Specify the data type of the data to read from the VISA resource.
 This parameter determines the number of bytes to read for each value and the interpretation of those bytes as a MATLAB data type.